Saffron, the spice of well-being: how does it balance our mood and soothe our stress?

 4.3.
 Digestive and intestinal health

-5. Directions for use and precautions
+5. Instructions for use and precautions

 5.1.
 In what form should saffron be consumed?

 5.2.
-Duration of the intake
+Duration of intake

 5.3.
 Precautions and contraindications